guyindepurker/book-shop/README.md

 # Book Shop
-Simple Book-Shoop app written in vanila js.
+Simple Book-Shop app written in vanila js.

 the app is part of my studies on the bootcamp of coding academy.